OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 A common use-case in security testing is intercepting selected Objective-C methods.
 For example, you might be interested in data storage operations or network requests.
 In the following example, we'll write a simple tracer for logging HTTP(S) requests performed with iOS standard HTTP APIs, and show how to inject it into the Safari web browser.

 In the following examples we'll assume that you are working on a jailbroken device.
-If that's not the case, you'll first need to follow the steps outlined in the previous section to repackage the Safari app.
+If that's not the case, you first need to follow the steps outlined in the previous section to repackage the Safari app.

 Frida comes with a ready-made tool for function tracing called `frida-trace`.
 This tool accepts Objective-C methods via the `-m` flag.
 What's nice about frida-trace is that you can also pass it wildcards - for example, if you specify `-[NSURL *]`, frida-trace will automatically install hooks on all selectors of the `NSURL` class.
+We'll use this to get a rough idea about which library functions are called by Safari when the user opens a URL.

 Run Safari on the device and make sure the device is connected via USB.
+Then, start `frida-trace` as follows:

 ```
 $ frida-trace -U -m "-[NSURL *]" Safari